Applications Need Software Integrity. Agents Need Context Integrity.

 Context poisoning is different.
 It doesn’t manipulate what agents do.
 It corrupts what agents know.

 A prompt-injected agent executes malicious instructions.
 A context-poisoned agent executes legitimate instructions based on false premises.
-The agent believing Acme Corp is an enterprise customer will offer enterprise pricing—not because it was tricked into a malicious action, but because its foundational understanding of Acme Corp was wrong.
+The agent believes Acme Corp is an enterprise customer.
+It offers enterprise pricing.
+The reasoning is valid.
+The premises are wrong.

-This is what makes context poisoning particularly insidious: the agent’s behavior appears completely normal under inspection.
-Its decision-making process is valid.
-Its reasoning is sound.
+The agent’s behavior appears normal under inspection.
+Its decision-making process is sound.
 Only its inputs are lies.

 The Shape of Context

-Modern agent context isn’t flat.
-It’s structured as context graphs—JSON-LD knowledge graphs that represent entities, relationships, and claims.
+Modern agent context is structured as context graphs—JSON-LD knowledge graphs that represent entities, relationships, and claims.

 A pricing decision might traverse: